bitrise-io/devcenter/_articles/en/code-signing/android-code-signing/downloading-a-keystore-file.md

    * **Download destination path**: Set the location of the keystore file as a relative path.
 This path should be the same as the keystore path already defined in your `build.gradle` file (for example, `file://$HOME/keystores/project_release.keystore`).
 3. Add the **Gradle Runner** Step right after your file downloading Step.

-Note that if you have successfully added the Steps to download your keystore file to the same location that you specified in your `build.gradle` file, you do not need the **Android Sign** Step in your workflow.
+With that said, if you have successfully added the Steps to download your keystore file to the same location that you specified in your `build.gradle` file, you do not need the **Android Sign** Step in your workflow.
 Our **Gradle Runner** Step will sign and assemble your project.

 <div class="banner">
 	<img src="/assets/images/banner-bg-888x170.png" style="border: none;">